Registration and Scheduling

 - Maymester course load limit: 4 hours

-Credit overload refers to permission from a dean in Academic Advising to take more than the maximum number of academic hours allowed in a term.
-Ordinarily, you may enroll in up to 18 hours in a fall or spring term, eight (8) hours in a summer I or II term, and four (4) hours in a Maymester.
-Requests to enroll in more than these credit hour levels require approval.
+Credit overload refers to permission from a dean in UNC Advising to take more than the maximum number of academic hours allowed in a term.
+Ordinarily, you may enroll in up to 18 hours in a fall or spring term, eight (8) hours in summer I or II terms*, and four (4) hours in a Maymester.
+Requests to enroll in more than these credit hour levels require approval. (*Exception: nine (9) hours in a 2020 summer I or II term)

 What is the process for being approved for an academic overload?
 If you are interested in requesting an overload, please fill out this form.